nanlabs/terraform-aws-modules/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass (_if applicable_).
+4. **Update CHANGELOG.md** with your changes under the `[Unreleased]` section.
+5. **Specify release type** in your commit message or PR description if needed (e.g., `release-type: minor`).
-4. Commit to your fork using clear commit messages.
+6. Commit to your fork using clear commit messages.
-5. Send us a pull request, answering any default questions in the pull request template.
+7. Send us a pull request, answering any default questions in the pull request template.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+8. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).